Maxime999/MetroCollect/USAGE.md

 CPU metrics are read from the `/proc/stat` file, you may refer to the relevant man page of your system to have a thorough description.

 As a summary, there are three types of CPU metrics:
- - for each CPU core, proportion of time spent in differents CPU states (user, system, nice, idle, etc.)
+ - for each CPU core, proportion of time spent in different CPU states (user, system, nice, idle, etc.)
- - aggregated proportion of time spent in differents CPU states
+ - aggregated proportion of time spent in different CPU states
  - other CPU metrics: number of interrupts, soft interrupts, spawned processed, running and blocked processes, etc.

 ### Memory metrics